15 February, 2019

-In today’s market, new apps are added by the thousands every day, so how do you keep your app from becoming lost in the crowd and bring it to the top of the charts?
+In today’s market, new apps appear by the thousands every day, so how do you keep your app from becoming lost in the crowd and bring it to the top of the charts?

-With so many competitors in today’s market, you have to do everything you can to ensure that your app is top of the line and gives the customer the best experience possible.
+With so many competitors, do everything you can to ensure that your app is at the top of the line and give the customer the best experience possible.

 As the famous saying goes from Peter Drucker “If You Can’t Measure It, You Can’t Improve It”.

-A great app analytics tool (or even multiple if that’s what required) is essential to make this happen.
+A great mobile app analytics tool (or even multiple) is essential to make this happen.

-As discussed above – you could need one or more analytics tools.
+As discussed above – you need one or more analytics tools.

-Every app analytics tool is going to have its pros and cons, the key is to find the one that fits best with your business objectives.
+When you compare mobile analytics tools, you will notice pros and cons.
+The key is to find the one that fits best with your business objectives.

 Although every company has different needs, there are a handful of features that one would expect in a good analytics tool.
-It’s these key elements that we’re going to look at more closely, as well as discuss why these features should be important to you.
+It’s these key elements that we will look at more closely and discuss why these features should be important to you.

-We have identified 4 key points that matter for you in the quest to find the right analytics tools
+We have identified 4 key points that matter to you in the quest to find the right analytics tools:

-We aggregate the collected numerical data and this helps us to see baseline, make decisions and track progress.
+We aggregate the collected numerical data, and this helps us to see the baseline, decide and track progress.

 Qualitative data allows you to make better decisions on the User Experience of your app by enabling you to evaluate opinions that surface in your team.